acend/kubernetes-basics-training/content/en/docs/10.0/quotas.md

 Defining ResourceQuotas makes sense when the cluster administrators want to have better control over consumed resources.
 A typical use case are public offerings where users pay for a certain guaranteed amount of resources which must not be exceeded.

-In order to check for defined quotas in your Namespace, simply see if there are any of type ResourceQuota:
+In order to check for defined quotas in your Namespace, simply see if there are any resources of type ResourceQuota:

 ```
 kubectl get resourcequota --namespace <namespace>